Fire and rescue services

 More information:

-Cases of Middle East respiratory syndrome coronavirus (MERS-CoV) are reported in:
+Cases of Middle East respiratory syndrome (MERS) have been reported in Kuwait.

 Avoid contact with camels.
 Don't consume raw camel milk, undercooked camel meat, or anything contaminated with camel secretions.